cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 `;
 ```

-It is possible to read an HTML file directly:
+It is possible to read an HTML file directly.
+Example:

 ```javascript
 const {readFileSync} = require('fs');